needle-mirror/com.unity.physics/Documentation~/collision_queries.md

         var filter = new CollisionFilter()
         {
-            CategoryBits = ~0u, // all 1s, so all layers, collide with everything
+            BelongsTo = ~0u,
-            MaskBits = ~0u,
+            CollidesWith = ~0u, // all 1s, so all layers, collide with everything
             GroupIndex = 0
         };